Louis-MG/Louis-MG/README.md

 - my work on a internet site for biochemical reaction visuals in AR (Augmented Reality)
 - MetaDBGWAS, the extension of DBGWAS to a metagenomic scale
 - k-TSP-classifier, a machine-learning script in R to classify exczema types based on gene expression
+- various forks of tools to which I added a docker file (so far CheckM and CheckM2)
+-
 <!---
 Louis-MG/Louis-MG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.